There’s an old saying that goes, “You never get a second chance to make a first impression.”

 Americans with Disabilities Act

-How Often Should You Stripe a Parking Lot?
+How Often Should You Paint a Parking Lot?

 How is the Weather at Your Property?

 Here, sunlight is the main culprit of fading.
-You can likely survive with re-striping your parking lot once a year, but we recommend monitoring the paint on a month-by-month basis.
+You can likely survive with re-painting your parking lot once a year, but we recommend monitoring the paint on a month-by-month basis.

 How much foot traffic does the property get in a day?